-- on maintains policies and procedures that relate to all aspects of service nistration, and personnel management.
+The organization maintains policies and procedures that relate to all aspects of service delivery, administration, and personnel management.

 Exceeds Standard The organization engages in periodic and proactive updates to its policies and procedures and documents how it reviews and shares those updates with service recipients, staff, volunteers, interns, and any relevant community stakeholders.
 The organization creates a review team or process that contains multiple perspectives from across programs, roles, and functions to consider and recommend updates.
 Meets Standard The organization's policies are easily accessible and share all relevant information related to its purpose, programs, administrative oversight, and personnel management.
 The organization applies those policies and procedures consistently.
-Does Not Meet The organization is inconsistent in creating, updating, and/or training on its policies Standard and procedures.
+Does Not Meet Standard The organization is inconsistent in creating, updating, and / or training on its policies and procedures.

-Culturally Humble, Trauma-Informed Services The organization on operates using culturally humble, trauma-informed protocols.
+Standard 5: Culturally Humble, Trauma-Informed Services The organization operates using culturally humble, trauma-informed protocols.
 Exceeds Standard The organization contributes to promising practices in the field by sharing its resources and learning with other organizations.
-The organization is consistent in using the preferred vocabulary or terms that relate to the gender identity, race, heritage, and/or culture of the victim/survivor.
+The organization is consistent in using the preferred vocabulary or terms that relate to the gender identity, race, heritage, and / or culture of the victim / survivor.
 Meets Standard The organization can provide evidence of culturally humble, trauma-informed materials, training opportunities, and protocols for service delivery.
-The organization attempts to consistently respect vocabulary or terms that relate to the gender identity, race, heritage, and culture of the victim/survivor.
-Does Not Meet The organization has inconsistent or no evidence of culturally humble, trauma- Standard informed outreach materials, training opportunities, or protocols for service delivery.
-The organization does not respect or is inconsistent in respecting vocabulary or terms that relate to the gender identity, race, heritage, or culture of the victim/survivor.
-Standard 6: Input from People with Lived Experience of Trafficking The organization on seeks, considers, and implements, where appropriate, survivor input in - ng, program design, service delivery, and program evaluation.
+The organization attempts to consistently respect vocabulary or terms that relate to the gender identity, race, heritage, and culture of the victim / survivor.
+Does Not Meet Standard The organization has inconsistent or no evidence of culturally humble, trauma-informed outreach materials, training opportunities, or protocols for service delivery.
+The organization does not respect or is inconsistent in respecting vocabulary or terms that relate to the gender identity, race, heritage, or culture of the victim / survivor.
+Standard 6: Input from People with Lived Experience of Trafficking The organization seeks, considers, and implements, where appropriate, survivor input in decision-making, program design, service delivery, and program evaluation.
 Exceeds Standard The organization has formal roles and processes defined for seeking, considering, and implementing survivor input and can document the outcomes generated from the input.
 Meets Standard The organization documents its processes for seeking, considering, and implementing survivor input.
-Does Not Meet The organization rarely or never takes survivor input into account and does not Standard have a process for doing so.
-Standard 7: Faith-Based Expression and Practices The organization on shall not require victim/survivors to participate in or attend religious • er forms of faith-based expression.
-Exceeds Standard The organization empowers victims/survivors to define, change, and control their preferences for any form or degree of religious service or expression and makes a reasonable offert to support their choices Moote Standard reasonable effort to support their choices.
-Meets Standard If the organization accepts or solicits funds that prohibit religious requirements for Meets Standard
+Does Not Meet Standard The organization rarely or never takes survivor input into account and does not have a process for doing so.